 \begin{itemize} \item \textbf{Stage 1: Modality alignment.} In this stage, image features are aligned with the text embedding space.
 Following~\cite{li2024llavanext-ablations}, we train only the vision-language (VL) connector using image-text pairs from $\mathcal{D}^{\text{Alignment}}$, while keeping the vision encoder (\eg vision transformer) and large language model (LLM) frozen.

-\item \textbf{Stage 1.5: Multimodal pre-training for self-refinement.} The model undergoes training with curated self-generated pre-training data $\mathcal{D}^{\text{Pre-Training}}$ to acquire multimodal knowledge from these self-generated samples and internalize its systematic multimodal perception and reasoning abilities.
+\item \textbf{Stage 1.5: Self-learning via multimodal pre-training.} The model undergoes training with curated self-generated pre-training data $\mathcal{D}^{\text{Pre-Training}}$ to acquire multimodal knowledge from these self-generated samples and internalize its systematic multimodal perception and reasoning abilities.
 During this stage, all model components are fully trainable.

 \item \textbf{Stage 2: Visual instruction-tuning.} In the final stage, the model is fine-tuned using instruction-tuning data $\mathcal{D}^{\text{Instruction-Tuning}}$ to develop robust visual instruction-following capabilities, with all model components fully trainable. \end{itemize}